iSHAANphaye/Music-store-analysis-using-SQL/README.md

 * The total revenue made by a particular band, further sorting this data to find the top 10 best bands in terms of money made.
 * Finding out the most popular genre of music by country, among others.

+For better readability, I've added analysis questions in all 3 query files after which the correct query will be written.

 ### Database and Tools
 * PostgreSQL
 * PgAdmin4